A Latent Shrinkage Position Model for Binary and Count Network Data: Simulation Studies

 The performance of the LSPM is assessed on simulated data scenarios.
 The simulated data are generated by Bernoulli trials for each node pair based on the probabilities derived from the distances between the nodes' latent positions.
 For count valued edges, a Poisson distribution is employed instead of the Bernoulli.

 The latent positions are simulated according to \eqref{eq:z_mvn} with the shrinkage strengths being manually set to explore their effect across different settings.
-Hyperparameters are set as $\mu_{\alpha} = 0, \sigma_{\alpha}=3, a_1=1.1, a_2=2, b_1 = b_2 = 1$.
-The initial $\alpha$ values obtained from the regression initialisation step outlined in Section \ref{sec:3} are typically multiplied by a factor between $1$ and $2$ to ensure properly mixing chains and different step sizes between 0.1 to 3 are used in the proposal distributions to ensure acceptance rates in the range $20\%-40\%$.
-The MCMC chains are run for $500,000$ iterations with specifics of the burn-in period and thinning given for each respective study.
+Hyperparameters are set as $\mu_{\alpha} = 0, \sigma_{\alpha}=3, a_1=2, a_2=3, b_1 = b_2 = 1$.
+A total of 30 networks are simulated in each case.
+Different step sizes between 0.1 to 3 are used in the proposal distributions to ensure acceptance rates are within the $20\%-40\%$ range.
+The MCMC chains are run for 1,000,000 iterations for Section \ref{ssec:truncation} and \ref{ssec:density} with a burn-in period of 100,000 iterations, thinning every 1,500th.
+In Section \ref{ssec:size} and Section \ref{ssec:overdispersion}, 500,000 iterations are considered, the burn-in period is 50,000 with thinning every 1,500th iteration for the logistic LSPM and every 1,000th iteration for the Poisson LSPM.

-Violin plots are used to visualise posterior distributions; here they are overlaid semi-transparently to represent the 30 posterior distributions resulting from fitting LSPM to 30 simulated networks.
-Green dots within the violin plots represent the average of the 30 posterior mean estimates while red crosses or red lines represent true values.
-A suffix at the end of the model name is used to indicate the truncation level $p$ used when fitting the model e.g., LSPM5 means the LSPM fitted with $p=5$.

-The simulation studies are structured as follows: Section \ref{sec:4.1} assesses LSPM capability under different network sizes and Section \ref{sec:4.2} examines the impact of different truncation levels and explores its effect on the estimation of the $\alpha$ parameter.
-Posterior predictive checking is used to assess model fit and to compare inference under the LSPM and the LPM.
-Section \ref{sec:4.3} studies the performance of the logistic LSPM under different network densities while Section \ref{sec:4.4} explores the performance of the Poisson LSPM for count valued networks with different levels of overdispersion.
-Additional posterior predictive checks and convergence assessment for the simulation studies are available in Appendix \ref{app:simstudies}.
+The simulation studies are structured as follows: Section \ref{ssec:truncation} examines the impact of different initial truncation levels, $p_0$.
+Section \ref{ssec:size} assesses LSPM capability under different network sizes, $n$.
+Section \ref{ssec:density} studies the performance of the logistic LSPM under different network densities; Section \ref{ssec:overdispersion} explores the performance of the Poisson LSPM under different levels of overdispersion.
+Where relevant, violin plots are used to visualise posterior distributions for each of the 30 simulated networks.
+Red crosses or red lines within the violin plots represent the true values used to simulate the network.
+Throughout, the LSPM is compared with the LPM and posterior predictive checks are used to assess model fit.
+Additional results and posterior predictive checks for the simulation studies are available in the supplementary material, in Appendix \ref{app:simstudies}.